 This section will set out how Southampton City Council, local bus operators and stakeholders will work together to deliver an improved bus offer for people living, working and visiting Southampton.
-Doing this is to achieve growth in the number of people using the bus, making it a viable alternative to the car, and supporting how people move around Southampton as it grows into the future.
+In doing so, the aim is to increase the number of people using the bus, making it a viable alternative to the car, and supporting how people move around Southampton as it grows into the future.